Pathways to growth: Capital Group’s 2022 advisor benchmark study

 New this week:

-Since 1931, Capital Group, home of American Funds, has been singularly focused on delivering superior results for long-term investors using high-conviction portfolios, rigorous research, and individual accountability.
+Capital Group, home of American Funds, is singularly focused on delivering results for long-term investors using high-conviction portfolios, rigorous research, and individual accountability.
 Today, Capital Group manages more than $1.7 trillion in equity and fixed-income assets for millions of individual and institutional investors.
 PracticeLab is Capital Group’s digital destination for financial professionals, with insights and actionable ideas to help build their businesses and serve their clients.